Decree time: Experiments in the post-war period

 Ahead of time, with the aim of reducing the number of time zones, was introduced in the westernmost state of Brazil, Acre, in 2008, but the reform did not find support among the population of this state.
 Clocks in the state of Acre were moved forward by 1 hour in June (winter) 2008, were moved back by 1 hour in November 2013 - the state of Acre returned to the UTC−5 time zone.

-Ahead time has been in effect in Argentina for many years, but the time calculation procedure has changed several times[3].
+Ahead time has been in effect in Argentina for many years, but the time calculation procedure has changed several time.
 There have been periods of constant UTC−4, seasonal UTC−4 and UTC−3, constant UTC−3, and seasonal UTC−3 and UTC−2.
 Since 15 March 2009, Argentina has had a constant UTC−3.

 In China, since 1949, a single Beijing time (UTC+8) has been in effect officially, which is essentially an advanced time for the central and, especially, western regions of the country, such as Xinjiang and Tibet.
 The working and school day in these areas begins 2 hours later than in Beijing according to Beijing time.
 For reasons of convenience, a significant portion of the population in these areas prefers to use the local unofficial time - Urumqi time (UTC+6), which is more in line with local solar time.